WebOrigami/docs/src/content/framework/intro0.md

 (You may see a StackBlitz message requiring you to enable certain cookies in order to run the server.)

-You should be able to view the running server, which at this point will just show a listing of the project files.
+<span class="tutorialStep"></span> View the running server, which at this point will just show a listing of the project files.

 ## Option 2: Your local coding environment